 Size: The Goldador is one of the few designer breeds with a fairly predictable size.
 The Goldador is usually 22 to 24 inches tall at the shoulder and weighs 60 to 80 pounds.

-Eyes: The eyes are the mirror to the soul, and this is definitely true with the Golden Labrador.
+Eyes: The eyes are the mirror to the soul, which is true with the Golden Labrador.
 Their eyes are a gorgeous deep golden brown and express her devotion and loyalty.

-Nose: The nose is usually black in color, with wide nostrils ideal for picking up a scent.
+Nose: The nose is usually black, with wide nostrils ideal for picking up a scent.

 Neck, Topline, Body

-Neck: Medium long, sloping well back into shoulders, giving sturdy muscular appearance with untrimmed natural ruff.
+Neck: Medium long, sloping well back into shoulders, giving sturdy, muscular appearance with an untrimmed natural ruff.